Musicals101.com

 b.
 May 18, 1902 (Mason City, Iowa) - d.
 June 15, 1984 (Santa Monica, Ca)

 At 17, Willson played flute and piccolo in John Phillip Sousa's legendary concert band, and at age 23 joined the NY Philharmonic.
-He eventually became one of the most sought after musical directors on network radio, and penned the hit song "May the Good Lord Bless and Keep You."
+He became one of the most sought after musical directors on network radio, and penned the hit song "May the Good Lord Bless and Keep You."
 Willson composed the background scores for several feature films, including The Little Foxes (1941).
-He made his Broadway debut writing the book, music and lyrics for The Music Man (1957), which included the irresistible "Seventy-Six Trombones" and the moving "Till There Was You."
-This surprise hit swept the Tony's, (beating out West Side Story for Best Musical), made Robert Preston and Barbara Cook top musical stars, ran for several years, and became a popular film starring Preston and Shirley Jones.
+He made his Broadway debut writing the book, music and lyrics for The Music Man (1957), which included "Seventy-Six Trombones" and the moving "Till There Was You."
+This surprise hit swept the Tony's, beating out West Side Story for Best Musical, made Robert Preston and Barbara Cook top musical stars, ran for several years, and became a popular film starring Preston and Shirley Jones.

 Winninger, Charles